A NSW Government website

 What is the precinct boundary for stage 3?

 The Riverstone East stage 3 precinct is bound by Windsor Road, Rouse Hill Regional Park, the Tallawong Station Precinct, Riverstone East stages 1 and 2 and First Ponds Creek.
-The precinct area covers approximately 175 hectares.
+The precinct area covers approximately 175 ha.

-View a map of the boundary (PDF, 5.45 MB)
+View a map of the boundary (PDF, 5.5 MB).

-What’s the vision for this precinct?
+What is the vision for the precinct?

 We are adhering to the following design principles to ensure we create a great place to live: